seapagan/uprn-mangle/README.md

      download the latest from OS [here][headers].
 Download this file and replace all the existing CVS files in the `backend/data/header-files/` folder with those  in the zip file
+  3. Finally, run the following command to process the raw data and add it to the database: `python manage.py import_uprn`

+Part 3 above can take a good long time and memory.
+I recommend you close any applications you are not using and reboot your system before starting.
+If you are developing remotely using VSCode Remote SSH or similar, close VSCode and run from a plain terminal.

 ## Setup and run the Backend